 The enormous dataset is officially the world’s largest scientifically validated family tree.
 The population-scale family tree spans 11 generations and 500 years of marriage and migration in the Northwestern Hemisphere.
-Published only recently (March 1, the study is already available to the public.
+Published only recently (March 1, the study is already available to the public).

 Building the world’s largest family tree

 The team at the New York Genome Center used publicly available information from Geni.com, a genealogy website.
-Starting with 86 million profiles, they then had to filter verify and filter the data.
+Starting with 86 million profiles, they then had to verify and filter the data.

 The data was difficult to work, according to team leader Yaniv Erlich, because they couldn’t draw from pre-existing methods.
 Because of this, building the trees was time-consuming and tedious.
 It forced the team to be creative during verification, like using church records and death certificates for particular locations.

-Once the team sifted and complied the data, Erlich and his team held the largest collection of family trees backed by science.
+Once the team sifted and compiled the data, Erlich and his team held the largest collection of family trees backed by science.
 The dataset resulted in 5.3 million trees – the 13-million-person tree being the largest.

 Currently, the data is geographically limited to North America and Europe (85% of the data).
-While the millions of people used in the study is enormous, it’s still just a fraction of the worldwide human population.
+While the millions of people used in the study are enormous, it’s still just a fraction of the worldwide human population.